JohnnyLVP/Project-Standar-Documentation/cloudformation/README.md

 # CloudFormation Templates
 In this folder we will find all the services that the aplication ***Aplication-Name*** will need to be deployed.

-*In this doc, please describe each template*
+*In this doc, please describe each CloudFormation template, describe them consider the current folder structure. *

 + *What this template does?*